 Why are they important for this area?

-The introduction of T Levels is an important step towards future-proofing the Cumbrian economy by helping create the higher-level technical skills needed to grow industry.
-It brings technical qualifications into parity with A Levels, with T-Levels being much more focused on industrial placements and technical understanding.
-We are aware of the need skills in digital, health and child care, and education and science.
+The introduction of T-Levels is an important step towards future-proofing the Cumbrian economy by helping create the higher-level technical skills needed to grow the industry.
+It brings technical qualifications into parity with A-Levels, with T-Levels being much more focused on industrial placements and technical understanding.
+We are aware of the need for skills in digital, health and child care, and education and science.
 Four out of five emerging jobs need high-level digital technical skills.

 Will more T Levels be available in my area after 2021?